Eat like you mean it

 Striped Roman-amazing sauce tomato with flame stripes, incredibly productive

-Suddith Brandywine – large, sweet, low-acid, slicer, pink, potato leaf, large plants
+Suddith Brandywine – large, sweet, low-acid, slicer, pink, large plants

-Sweet Pea Currant– tiny super sweet little morsels, we dare you to not eat them all right away
+Sweet Pea Currant– tiny sweet little morsels, we dare you to not eat them all

 Tommy Toe – classic round cherry, great for salads

-Trifele Black – 3-4 inch purple with red shoulders, pear shaped, thick and juicy, flavorful
+Trifele Black – 3-4 inch purple with red shoulders, pear shaped, thick and juicy

 Yellow Gooseberry – yellow cherry, large and productive, hardy plants, sweet and tangy flavor

-Yellow Pear– old-timey, 1 inch long yellow pears, sweet and flavorful, smaller plants (semideterminant)
+Yellow Pear– old-timey, 1 inch yellow pears, sweet, flavorful, smaller plants (semideterminant)

 produce in Sustainabillies summer CSA box